mikekistler/aspnet-openapi-examples/README.md

 there is no validation of the type specified against the actual response object returned from the route handler.

+The `ProducesProblem` extension method will add an entry to `responses` for the specified status code with an "application/problem+json" content entry with a schema for the [`ProblemDetails`] class.

 Responses can also be populated from the route handler return type.
 The [`TypedResults`] class provides a set of static methods to wrap a response object and define a corresponding operation response.